bakill3/bakill3/README.md

 # Hi there 👋, I'm Gabriel Brandão
 ![GitHub followers](https://img.shields.io/github/followers/bakill3?label=Follow&style=social)

-A passionate Full Stack Developer & Software Engineer from Portugal with a love for creating robust and scalable software solutions.
+A passionate **Full Stack Developer & Software Engineer** from Portugal, building innovative, privacy-first, and scalable software solutions.

 ## 📜 About Me
 My passion for coding started at 13 when I built my first social network.
-Since then, I’ve worked on various projects, from Raspberry Pi integrations to AI development, always aiming to create innovative solutions.
+Since then, I’ve developed projects ranging from Raspberry Pi integrations to AI-powered applications, always with a focus on privacy, innovation, and scalability.

-I built a strong technical foundation during my high school education in a "Professional Course in Systems Management and Programming," where I learned languages like PHP, Python, C#, JavaScript, jQuery among others..
-I also developed a deep understanding of computer systems.
+I built a strong technical foundation through a **Professional Course in Systems Management and Programming**, where I learned languages like PHP, Python, C#, JavaScript, and more.
+I later studied **Computer Engineering at ISEC (Coimbra)** and continue to combine my academic and professional experience while building startups and working remotely.
-I later pursued studies at the Coimbra Institute of Engineering (ISEC), focusing on C and C++.

-While actively working remotely and developing startups, I'm also continuing my degree in Computer Engineering at a flexible pace, applying my academic and professional experience to build innovative tech solutions.
+⚡ My work has reached **200,000+ app downloads** and was **recognized by Meta for Developers**.

 ## 💻 Recent Projects
-- 💬 **ChatMind**: A web-based AI conversation analysis and reply generator powered by local LLaMA models.
-Import chat logs, manage conversations, and generate AI-driven replies with adjustable creativity and tone, all running 100% locally.
+- 💬 **ChatMind**: A local-first AI dashboard that analyzes your chat history, detects your tone and phrasing, and generates replies in your personal style.
+Powered by LLaMA models, with full privacy and future integrations for Slack, Teams, and WhatsApp.
 [GitHub](https://github.com/bakill3/chatmind)
 - 🧠 **Maze of Me**: A psychological CLI game that adapts to your real data, moods, music, and calendar, powered by local AI models.
 Praised by Meta for Developers and viewed 50k+ times across Reddit communities like r/Python, r/MachineLearning, and r/gamedev.
 [GitHub](https://github.com/bakill3/maze-of-me)
 - ⚓ **Anchorly**: Chrome extension for saving and revisiting anchors on any webpage, no accounts, no tracking, just pure productivity.
 [GitHub](https://github.com/bakill3/anchorly) | [Web Store](https://chromewebstore.google.com/detail/anchorly/gkidejbpflnmjbdkpmpfehchlamchhej)
 - 👆 **Tap&Go**: A revolutionary NFC platform that enables instant reviews, analytics dashboards, and customer engagement features.
 [Check it out!](https://tapgotech.com/)